Mall of Abilene: History

 The Mall of Abilene began its development in 1977, when ground was broken for a new shopping complex in the growing southern reaches of Abilene.
 Developed by Paul Broadhead & Associates, the complex would initially cost $28 million to develop, with the mall opening to shoppers in March 1979.

 The mall would open with Dillard's, JCPenney, Sears, H. J. Wilson Co. (later Service Merchandise, now the second Dillard's store) and Grissom's (later Dunlap's, now Best Buy, Books-a-Million, and Ulta) as its anchor stores.

 The mall's initial junior anchors would be Beall's, UA Theaters 6, Lerner's and Luby's Cafeteria.

-Some original inline tenants would include; Chick-fil-A (now closed), Express (now closed), GNC, El Chico, Footaction, Motherhood Maternity (now closed), Spencer's and Zales; all of which have been at the mall for the last 40 years.
+Some original inline tenants would include; Chick-fil-A (now closed), Express (now closed), GNC, El Chico (now closed), Footaction, Motherhood Maternity (now closed), Spencer's and Zales; all of which have been at the mall for the last 40 years.

 As the years progressed the makeup of these tenants had partially changed, at one point Grissom's was replaced by Dunlaps.
 Wilson's would re-open as Service Merchandise in 1985.

-Later on, tenants like Ulta Beauty and Chuck-E-Cheese would occupy the two spaces next to the main entrance, with the vacant Luby's becoming Ulta Beauty.
+Later on, tenants like Ulta Beauty and Chuck-E-Cheese (now Spirit Halloween) would occupy the two spaces next to the main entrance, with the vacant Luby's becoming Ulta Beauty.

 On December 28, 2018, it was announced that Sears would be closing as part of a plan to close 80 stores nationwide.
 The store closed in March 2019.
+The space was later occupied by Hendrick Service Center in 2023.